netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 common data type.

 Identifiers SHOULD NOT carry any special semantics that identify data modeling properties.
 Only YANG statements and YANG extension statements are designed to convey machine-readable data modeling properties.
 For example, naming an object "config" or "state" does not change whether it is configuration data or state data.
 Only defined YANG statements or YANG extension statements can be used to assign semantics in a machine-readable format in YANG.

+Identifiers SHOULD NOT be prefixed or suffixed with their type.
+For instance, creating a grouping with the suffix "-grouping" should be avoided.

 ## Defaults